Focusing on the Questions

 The studies, articles, links, book recommendations, and churches listed on this site are directed specifically to the Restoration Movement churches, which include the Churches of Christ, where my family's spiritual heritage is.
 However, they apply equally to all Christian churches, regardless of denomination or non-denomination.
 Most of the information is from writers in the Churches of Christ.
 The rest of the information is from writers who are members of other denominations who are also struggling with the same issues.
 Some of the articles are only available through this web site while the rest are available elsewhere and are either linked and display directly in the main window or a new window, or they have been reproduced on this web site with the permission of the authors or specific web sites on which they were originally published.
 No single web site has all the information available on this subject.
 For information on the "Restoration Movement" churches which include the Church of Christ, the Independent Christian Church, the Christian Church (disciples of Christ), the following link will supply a historical perspective: The Restoration Movement

-You will not find any recommendations regarding study material for the traditional patriarchal view or the complementarian view, a latter 20th century politically correct patriarchal doctrine, a false doctrine not in scripture, of the role of women in the church.
+You will not find any recommendations regarding study material for the traditional patriarchal view or the complementarian view, a latter 20th century politically correct patriarchal doctrine of the role of women in the church which a false doctrine not found in scripture.
 These views are held by most traditional, conservative, Old Path, and non-institutional Churches of Christ.
 Most of the readers of this site will have been thoroughly indoctrinated to that particular belief for many years.

 If you are a supporter of gender equality and inclusivity in the Churches of Christ or any Christian church, denomination or non-denomination, who has written or taught on this subject and would like to have a place to publish your work, please email me.
 I will be happy to read what you have written and if it fits into the overall purpose of my web pages on Gender Equality, I would love to publish it here.
-This is especially important if you are associated with one of the following church groups: Churches of Christ, the Independent Christian Church, the International Church of Christ, and the Christian Church/Disciples of Christ (DoC).
-My web site, http://www.wherethespiritleads.org, is entirely funded by own personal funds.
+This is especially important if you are associated with the Churches of Christ.
+My web site, http://www.wherethespiritleads.org, is entirely funded by our own personal funds.
 We do not accept money from anyone nor do we accept any form of paid advertising in support of this web site.
 It is a work of love for our Savior Jesus Christ and the Churches of Christ..

 Grace and peace to all who are in Jesus Christ